 Since your overhead costs likely won’t change, declining sales may indicate that cash flow problems are imminent.
-To combat declining sales, you might want to adjust your strategy.
-When was the last time you redefined your customer personas or looked at updating your messaging?
-How customer-focused is your brand?
-Today’s technology-driven world changes quickly, and your business has to keep up if you want it to survive.
+To combat declining sales, you might want to adjust your strategy, or at least your expense budget.

 5. Your business just isn’t profitable